ConfettiFX/The-Forge/README.md

 <img src="Screenshots/The Forge - Colour Black Landscape.png" width="108" height="46" />

-The Forge framework is a cross-platform programming framework supporting the following platforms:
+The Forge Framework (TM) is a cross-platform programming framework supporting the following platforms:
 - Windows 10/11
     * with DirectX 12
     * with DXR